Call of Duty: Modern Warfare Remastered: Reception

+Critical response

 Call of Duty: Modern Warfare Remastered received "generally favorable reviews", according to review aggregator Metacritic.
 OpenCritic determined that 87% of critics recommended the game.
 Push Square described it as "a ridiculously faithful remake" that "spruc[es] up an old care package for a more modern age to near-perfection."
 IGN used the accolade of "Best Remaster" in 2016 to praise it.

 Critics lauded the enhanced graphics, revised sound, and other modifications.
 Push Square and GQ thought the remaster looked and sounded like a modern release, calling it "nothing short of a profound feat" and "an amazing technical overhaul".
 Several felt the game was more akin to a remake thanks to the range of enhancements.
 Destructoid complimented the "subtle" differences, highlighting level areas that felt more alive and the enhancements to the first-person cinematics.
 Although praising its scope, some considered the graphics were not quite cutting edge and occasionally exhibited minor shortcomings.

 The modern-day setting and core gameplay of the single-player campaign were praised.
 Critics viewed the narrative as "forward-thinking" and sincere, and having pushed the boundaries of storytelling in the first-person shooter genre; others were reminded how the campaign had long endured with fans as a result.
 Destructoid felt the story had since been topped by its competition, but that it was still worth playing because of the mission variety and the relationship between Soap and Price.
 The gameplay was considered pleasantly challenging and urgent, with IGNs reviewer noting it made them feel "relatively weighed down, encumbered, and more desperate".
 The game's level design, set pieces, and emphasis on teamwork attracted further praise.